The Launch Control XL 3 can control a range of DAWs (Digital Audio Workstations) using the encoders, faders, and buttons.

 Cubase is set up so when you connect a Launch Control XL 3 it's automatically detected as a MIDI Remote.

-If the Launch Control XL 3 isn't automatically detected, you need to set it up in MIDI Remote menu.
+If Cubase doesn't automatically detect the Launch Control XL 3, you need to set it up in the MIDI Remote menu.

 -